HomeVertebratesSloth

 These sloths have a perpetually smiling face owing to the coloration and pattern of their short facial hair, as well as facial muscles.

-While both sexes look alike in the maned sloth (Bradypus torquatus), in other three-toed species, the males possess a large patch or speculum in the middle of their back.
+While both sexes look alike in the maned sloth (Bradypus torquatus), in the other three-toed species, the males possess a large patch in the middle of their back.
 This patch reveals a black dorsal midline and a white underfur bordering it.
+The maned sloth bears long black hair on the back of its head and neck (resembling the mane of a lion), a feature which gives the species its name.

 Unlike most mammals, which typically have seven neck vertebrae, three-toed sloths possess eight or nine.
 This unique adaptation allows them to rotate their necks up to 270°.